Still downloading templates?

 Finding a winner among the best Android note-taking apps is far from simple.
 And yet, once you consider all the larger context and integrations, ClickUp has to take the cake.

 You can easily create as many notes as you want.
 Leverage features such as Notepad, Docs, and AI-enabled meeting summaries.
-Link your scribbles directly into task management to make your to-do list more actionable.
+Link your scribbles directly to task management to make your to-do list more actionable.

 Best of all, it’s completely free, allowing you to test out its abilities as an Android app before you commit to some of the more comprehensive features.